Kxvin1/ct_log_parser_challenge/README.md

-### Run the file without having to install locally just to test it out by accessing the docker repo
+### Run the file without having to install locally to test it out by accessing the docker repo

 #### Docker Repo Here: https://hub.docker.com/r/kevinzy/logger_dockerize
 ----